-In addition to the technical knowledge you must possess, you must also have other traits and skills to succeed as a crime scene investigator.
+In addition to the technical knowledge you should possess, you must also have other traits and skills to succeed as a crime scene investigator.
 One of the most important is attention to detail.
 You must be keen enough to observe those articles that may seem inconsequential to others but actually provide clues as to how a particular crime was committed.
 You must also possess good judgment, be very perceptive and have physical stamina to get the job done.
 Finally, you must be able to write and speak well since you will be making a lot of reports about the crime and may even be called upon to testify in court.

 One reason to become a crime scene investigator is the satisfaction that can be derived from being able to solve complex crimes.
 Whether these are homicides, armed robberies or sexual assaults, crime scene investigators are integral to finding out the why, when, where, who, what and how of a crime and in the end give justice to where it is due.
 Another reason why one opts for this career is the fulfillment that can be gained from knowing that because of the work you do, you are keeping the world a safer place.

 Crime scene investigators work at the scene of a crime, gathering evidence and having them analyzed in the laboratory to help identify suspects or recreate the events that happened.
 Just like any law enforcement profession, this career can be dangerous and demanding.